smalos/nubuilder-password-recovery/README.md

 - $from_name
 - $from_email

-4. Modify nuBuilder's nuConfig.php to add a "Forgot Password?" link below the login button on the login page.
+4. Modify *nuconfig.php* in nuBuilder's root directory to add a "Forgot Password?" link below the login button on the login page.
 (Remove the commented-out code by deleting the /* and */ around $nuWelcomeBodyInnerHTML)